Women's Club (1936 film): Themes and analysis

 American author and filmmaker Andrea Weiss says that the lesbianism in the film is largely communicated through the events portrayed in the story, and through the "spatial relationship" between Alice and Juliette.
 She also argues that Alice's sexual orientation is not immediately obvious through a typical visual "tell", instead her sexuality "takes the form of female identification."
 Leanne Dawson, a lecturer in film studies, noted that "lesbianism has long been represented on the French screen with many instances of same-sex female desire, like in Club de Femmes, in the interwar period."

 Film researcher Ellen Pullar said that many films that deal with the modern woman, like Club de Femmes, "show life as a modern woman as dangerous and fraught with difficulties."
 Professor of film studies Christopher Faulkner observed that the film "exemplifies the complexities of affective identities and the challenges posed to dominant social norms in 1930s French cinema."

 Release

 As a result of the Hays Code enacted in 1934, and its strict enforcement, the film was censored in the United States.
 Due to a lesbian being featured in the film, some of the dialogue between Alice and Juliette was removed.
 One of the lines removed was where Alice tells Juliette — "You’re so pretty ...
-If I were a man, Id really love you."
+If I were a man, I'd really love you."
 In New York, it was censored because of its sapphic overtones, and the English subtitles for the relationship between Robert and Claire were altered to indicate they were married.
+The film was also rejected by the British Board of Film Censors, but was eventually passed with a 12 certificate in 2000.
 The film was distributed in the United States by Arthur Mayer and Joseph Burstyn.